cchoi27/me405_project/README.md

 A way ensure that the robot can follow the line is to have the both sides of the array equal.
 It is not enough to attempt to keep a line inside the middle since the track has parts of the line being dashed or perpendicular crossing.
 Ensuring that the left part of the array is always seeing something equal to the right side is part of the error correction.
 We implemented this logic with a weighted array, multiplying all the values with [-4, -3, -2, -1, 1, 2, 3, 4] and took the sum of that as the error.
 If the left and right were matching, the error is 0.
 Else, the error is weighted on how much difference there is between the left and right sensors.
 This success is highly dependent on lighting and thresholding.
 If values are inconsistent, we found success in adding a line of tape to shield the line sensor from the room's light conditions.
+## Line Sensor Calibration
+The IR lights can be dimmed by sending a low pulse within a frame of time.
+More information can be found in the [product page](https://www.pololu.com/product/3672).
+For our purposes, 50% dimmed lights were sufficient.

 # PID calibration tips
 **Start with Proportional**